CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

 ## Appendix Z: Test configuration of JVM settings within a container

-### Check the current "heapsize" and "maxram" settings for an api node
+### Check the default "heapsize" and "maxram" settings for an api node

 1. Connect to a api node